deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13184/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the MindSkip mechanism, showing how it selectively applies attention layers based on a routing score, improving efficiency without sacrificing accuracy.
+> 🔼 Figure 1 illustrates the MindSkip mechanism, showing how it selectively processes input tokens based on a routing score to achieve dynamic depth in the transformer network.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of MindSkip.
 For simplicity, LayerNorm before Attention is omitted.
 Unlike traditional Attention, MindSkip processes the input only when the routing score R(x) ≥ τ.
 During Router-Tuning, only the Router is trainable to enable dynamic depth.